Table of Contents

 Guideline 1: Site Specific

-One of the first ones is that exercise needs to be site specific.
-By that I mean that if you want to build the bones in your arms, you need to stress the muscles in your arms so that the muscles are pulling on the bone, and hence you build bone in the arms.
+One of the first guidelines is that exercises need to be site-specific.
+By that, I mean that if you want to build the bones in your arms, you need to stress the muscles in your arms so that the muscles are pulling on the bone, and hence you build bone in the arms.

-Similarly, if you’re wanting to stress the muscles in your hip and the bones in your hips, you need to do exercises that specifically target your hip.
-Squats, lunges and the whole list of exercises.
+Similarly, if you want to stress the muscles in your hip and the bones in your hips, you need to do exercises that specifically target your hip.
+Exercises to consider to strengthen the hips are squats and lunges.

 Guideline 2: Weights Need to be Heavy